USRSE/usrse.github.io/_events/2021/2021-03-community-call.md

 topic, to be published on the US-RSE website.
 The goal for the white paper could be not just to identify areas that need improvement, but also to promote concrete actions and steps toward a more ideal landscape.
 In the call we plan to have breakout groups around different possible subsections of a white paper and then discuss in a plenary session at the close.
-In follow up dialog, after the call, we plan to try some open, distributed and asynchronous writing to finalize a document that can hopefully capture our collective perspectives, thoughts and ideas.
+After the call, we plan to try some open, distributed and asynchronous writing to finalize a document that can hopefully capture our collective perspectives, thoughts and ideas.